nhussein11/pizza-joint/README.md

 Please ensure that your code adheres to the existing code style and conventions.

-## License

-This project is licensed under the MIT License.
-You can find the details in the LICENSE file.

 ## Acknowledgements

 - The Framer Motion library: https://www.framer.com/motion/
 - React: https://reactjs.org/

+## License

+This project is licensed under the MIT License.